A couple of months ago I saw a Google+ post by Robert Nyman referring to the menu of shortcut keys that appears when you hit the

 ? key on the keyboard in certain web apps.

 Try it: Go to Twitter.com, GitHub.com, or Gmail, and you’ll see each of those apps will trigger a modal window of shortcut key definitions when you hit the question mark key.

-I think this should be the standard way for all websits/apps.
+I think this should be the standard way for all websites/apps.
 A modal window of keyboard shortcuts is just one way to do that.

 So over the past 3 or 4 days I hacked together QuestionMark.js.
-It’s a small script that uses Ajax to display a multi-column layout of shortcut key definitions in a modal window.
+It’s a tiny script that uses the Fetch API to display a multi-column layout of shortcut key definitions in a modal window.

 All the code, info, and demos you’ll need are at the links below:

 To make it work, just customize the question.mark.html page to match your app’s shortcut keys, and include the script and CSS file.
 You can also install it via npm: